josephius/power/README.md

 ## Conclusion

 This simulation has essentially provided a detailed game theoretic proof of the common sense intuition that a world with reciprocal cooperation and retaliation for aggression will lead to a universally better outcome for most people who follow these behaviors than a dog eat dog world where the strong survive and the weak perish, which will eventually lead to one top dog, highlander style, with odds being that you aren’t them.
 You should therefore open with cooperate, never defect first, and retaliate against aggressors who hurt your friends.
+In the long run, alliances beat empires.

 ## License